nsc9605/Professional-README-Generator/develop/demo/README.md

-  # Professiona-README-Generator
+  # Professional-README-Generator
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description

-  This application helps in assisting developers in creating a quality README.md in a quick and efficient way.
+  This application helps in assisting developers to create a quaulity README.md in a quick and efficient way.

   ## Table of Contents

   * [Installation](#installation)